Reach out to your

 Signing on will send the following statement to your elected’s:

 We face staggering levels of violence in America and around the globe.
-The social and economic costs to individuals, families, and our communities can be overwhelming, and yet we have far more effective root cause solutions available than we are currently employing.
-We must implement policies and invest in programs, both domestically and internationally, that are proven to work, and bring them up to the scale needed to turn this devastation around.
+The social and economic costs to individuals, families, and our communities are overwhelming, and yet we have far more effective root-cause solutions available than we are currently employing.
+We must implement policies and invest in programs, both domestically and internationally, that are proven to work, bringing them up to the scale needed to turn this devastation around.

 – FCNL (Friends Committee on National Legislation)

-- Humanize Justice Systems: Move away from overly punitive policies, toward healing-oriented criminal and juvenile justice approaches that address underlying causes.
-Restorative justice, diversion/alternative incarceration programs, trauma-informed systems, and prisoner rehabilitation and re-entry programs are among the most promising solutions.
+- Humanize Justice Systems: Move away from overly punitive policies toward healing-oriented, rehabilitative-focused criminal and juvenile justice approaches that address underlying root causes.
+Read more...Work to dismantle racial inequities in the current judicial system and monetary incentives inherently built into the current prison industrial complex and eliminate the cradle-to-prison pipeline.
+Restorative and transformative justice, diversion/alternative incarceration programs, trauma-informed systems, and robust prisoner rehabilitation and re-entry programs are among the most promising solutions.

-- Enhance Personal and Interpersonal Supports: Robust resources addressing mental health, suicide prevention, domestic violence, trauma, workplace violence, life skills, parenting skills, and related areas.
+- Enhance Personal and Interpersonal Supports: Robust resources addressing mental health, trauma, PTSD, toxic stress, suicide prevention, domestic violence, workplace conflict & violence Read more...with supports for: stress management, life skills, parenting skills, and related areas.

 MAKING THE CASE: